NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/BronchoscopeLocalizationFromDepthMaps/README.md

 1. The steps we have already completed is the training and testing of the neural networks used to generate depth maps.
 2. We have converted a depth map into a point cloud.
-3. Our next step is to fix the issue we are having regarding the size and location of the point cloud relative to its theoretical position in the phantom lung and to use slicer to register the point cloud.
+3. We have fixed the issue regarding the size and location of the point cloud relative to its actual position in the phantom lung.
+4. We also were able to register the point cloud to the CT scan in slicer.
+5. The next step is to improve training so the predicted depth maps are more accurate.

 # Background and References